BY BRIAN BELFRY

 "At no time does the alternate/spare become a member of the team.
 They are a spare," said Ontario Curling Association executive director Steve Chenier.

 Laurier student Fraser Reid is in the pool.
 Reid played lead with Mark Kean this year.
 He applied to the pool with the knowledge Scott Bailey's team would pick him up.
 Travis Fanset is skipping the team this week.
-Bailey had to leave due to an M&M Meat Shops corporate junket set for this week.
-(Side note: Why the heck would a huge curling sponsor like M&M's schedule a cruise the week of the Ontario Tankard?)
+Bailey had to leave due to an M&M Meat Shops corporate outing set for this week.

 "I can assure you that we are reviewing this rule," said Chenier.
 "And many others but as organizers we cannot predict each and every eventuality when writing rules."

 I'm not sure this rule even needs review.

 Unexpected births, multiple fractures, mandatory cruises (OK, the last one is iffy) happen.
 Perhaps Hearts and Tankard teams should name a fifth player at the start of the season (obviously one that is not competing with another team) as insurance.

 But rules are in place to keep things fair.
 They are not there to strike teams down should something unforeseen take place.
 Spencer is a talented player, but he is a shade down from being Middaugh.
 Howard will have to adjust.
 Hart is playing vice.
 Scott Howard at lead.
 Team Glenn Howard would probably still be a contender even if it brought Johnny (The Hammer) Chow in to play lead and moved Scott to second.
 (No offence, Chow.)

 If Howard or Fanset wins, have the spares got a trip to the Brier?